chipsi007/wufuc/README.md

 To uninstall run `uninstall_wufuc.bat` as administrator.

-To temporarily disable the patch, just go to the Task Scheduler and disable the `wufuc.{ ... }` task, then restart your computer.
+To temporarily disable the patch, just go to the Task Scheduler and disable the `wufuc.{72EEE38B-9997-42BD-85D3-2DD96DA17307}` task, then restart your computer.

 ### How do I remove your old patch and use this instead?